 Global Integration recognizes the importance of your privacy.

-We have therefore adopted a policy of being totally transparent about both our handling of data that you give to us, and about how the operation of our website affects users, and will make every effort to publish that information here.
+At Global Integration we are committed to being transparent about both our handling of data that you give to us, and about how the operation of our website affects users, we will make every effort to publish that information here.

 This information falls into two categories.
 Information that you personally and deliberately give us for processing, and information acquired by the website in order to operate.